 What was most telling to me about the comments was that they could broadly be divided in to Eastern and Western thoughts.
 Commenters from Hong Kong, India, Pakistan, China seemed to weigh in on all the negative aspects of this ‘over-tutoring’ phenomenon, whereas, comments from the UK and Canada have been undoubtedly positive.

 So why this discrepancy?

 I suppose, I am uniquely placed to offer an insight in to both angles.
-Having been raised as part of the over-achiever, ‘kiasu’ (directly translates to ‘afraid to lose’ but will require a whole blog post of it’s own, soon to come) culture of the East and now working directly in education in the West, I see both sides and how each can learn lessons from the other.
+Having been raised as part of the over-achiever, ‘kiasu’ (directly translates to ‘afraid to lose’ but will require a whole blog post of it’s own) culture of the East and now working directly in education in the West, I see both sides and how each can learn lessons from the other.